swhittman/CAHOOTS-WEATHER/README.md

 # CAHOOTS-WEATHER

-When running script:
-  Do not "run all cells" ! :
-  BUG: For whatever reason, cells 2-4 need to be ran twice in order to clean the data properly.

   I used CAHOOTS data from 2021-2023.
 This is not publicly available data, and is not included in this repository.
 Weather Variables Used: